shania-codes/kirin/README.md

 # Kirinify
 A comfy, autumn themed music player ~~which stores songs locally AND on the server it's hosted on, therefore it works offline.
-Furthermore you can modify the metadata of the music files (such as genre,artist,album name, release date, etc...).~~ Also you can add tags to group them, ~~and modularly create playlists~~ for example you might have a tag for My Little Pony music and another tag for happy songs then you can on the spot create a song ~~queue~~ list comprised only of MLP songs that are also happy (or a specific genre, mood, etc tags are fully customisable).
+Furthermore you can modify the metadata of the music files (such as genre,artist,album name, release date, etc...).~~ Also you can add tags to group them, ~~and modularly create playlists~~ for example you might have a tag for My Little Pony music and another tag for fast-paced songs then you can on the spot create a song ~~queue~~ list comprised only of MLP songs that are also fast-paced (or a specific genre, mood, etc tags are fully customisable).
 No queue is not a bug it's a feature actually, it's MINDFUL COMPUTING you have to pick each song to listen to one at a time and will be present while listening to them.

 ## Features